Inequality of avalanche sizes in models of fracture: Abstract

 \section{Abstract}

 Prediction of an imminent catastrophic event in a driven disordered system is of paramount importance – from the laboratory scale controlled fracture experiment to the largest scale of mechanical failure i.e., earthquakes.
-It has been long conjectured that the statistical regularities in the energy emission time series mirrors the “health” of such driven systems and hence have the potential for predicting imminent catastrophe.
-Here we use the fiber bundle model (FBM) and Random fuse model (RFM) of fracture and record the time series of avalanche sizes.
-Such avalanches are necessarily very much unequal.
-These inequalities in the avalanche time series play an important role in predicting imminent failure.
-These inequalities are quantified through some indices, namely the Hirsch-index $h$, Gini index $g$, and Kolkata index $k$ that are estimated from the Lorenz function $L (p)$ where the $p$ fraction of avalanche size acquires the cumulative fraction of avalanche mass when arranged in the ascending order of their sizes.
-Here we calculate these inequalities indices using the time series of avalanche size.
-In the mean-field case of the FBM, we can calculate $h, g,$ and $k$ analytically: these inequalities’ endpoints or terminal values can be a very good indicator of imminent catastrophic failure.
-For non-mean field cases, we give numerical results.
-These inequalities of avalanche size show universal scaling properties near the failure point.
+It has been long conjectured that the statistical regularities in the energy emission time series mirrors the “health” of such driven systems and hence have the potential for forecasting imminent catastrophe.
+Among other statistical regularities, a measure of how unequal the avalanche sizes are, is potentially a crucial indicator of imminent failure.
+The inequalities of avalanche sizes are quantified using inequality indices traditionally used in socio-economic systems: the Gini index ($g$), the Hirsch index ($h$) and the Kolkata index ($k$).
+It is then shown analytically (for mean field) and numerically (for non mean field) in models of quasi-brittle materials that the indices show universal behavior near the breaking points in such models and hence could serve as indicators of imminent breakdown of stressed disordered systems.